 All the same, this has intrigued enough for researchers to seek solid answers—such as in this study, which proved l-tryptophan improved both depression AND anxiety in test subjects.

-L-TRYPTOPHAN MAY HELP WITH ANXIETY
+HELP WITH ANXIETY

 Serotonin is integral to happy moods and banishing depression, but also has a part to play in anxiety.
 Naturally, this means l-tryptophan stakes its claim in naturally helping anxiety, too.